criskoapps/criskoapps.github.io/README.md

 All right now, baby, it's all right now \
 It's all right now

+(solo)

 Oh yeah, whoa

-Let me tell you all about it now, yeah
+Let me tell you all about it now, owh yeah

 I took her home to my place \
 Watchin' every move on her face \
 She said, "Look, what's your game? \
 Are you tryin' to put me in shame?"

-I said, "Slow, don't go so fast, \
+I said, "Slow, slow, don't go so fast, \
  don't you think that love can last?" \
 She said, "Love, Lord above \
-Now you're tryin' to trick me in love"
+Now you're tryin' to trick me in love" ahhh

 All right now, baby, it's all right now \
 All right now, baby, it's all right now \